-Most of the two and a half million people who live in Western Australia reside in the sophisticated and scenic state capital.
-Perth grew on the banks of the Swan River, named after the Scottish city of the same name, and was proclaimed by Queen Victoria as a city in 1856.
-The discovery of gold in Kalgoorlie and Coolgardie, to the east of the city, in the 1890s led to a dramatic rise in its population and an economic boom.
+What could be better than exploring a new city in glorious weather?
+The city of Perth in Western Australia grew on the banks of the Swan River, and yeah, it is named after the Scottish city of the same name.
+The discovery of gold to the east of the city in the 1890s led to a dramatic rise in its population and an economic boom.
 Another boom followed in the 1960s courtesy of iron ore and nickel.

 Perth is also the site of the world's oldest operating mint and boasts several museums and art galleries, historic buildings, a casino and a good variety of shopping opportunities.
-Last, but not least, the city offers more than 50 miles (80km) of white sandy beaches.
+Last, but not least, the city offers more than 50 miles of white sandy beaches.
 Among the most popular are Cottesloe and Scarborough.
+So whether you're a culture lover, a foodie or a sun chaser, adventure awaits you in Perth.

 Top 5 Things to do in Perth